-14.2.2 There must also be an exterior switch, with a horizontal handle, which is capable of being operated from a distance by a hook.
-This switch must be situated at the base of the main roll over structure on the right hand side.
+14.2.2 There must also be two exterior horizontal handles which are capable of being operated from a distance by a hook.
+These handles must be situated at the base of the main roll over structure on both sides of the car and have the same function as the switch described in Article 14.2.1.

-14.3 Rear view mirrors:
+14.3 Rear view mirrors :

-14.3.1 All cars must have at least two mirrors mounted so that the driver has visibility to the rear and both sides of the car.
+- 14.3.1 All cars must have at least two mirrors mounted so that the driver has visibility to the rear and both sides of the car. - 14.3.2 The reflective surface of each mirror must be at least 150mm wide, this being maintained over a height of at least 50mm.
+Additionally, each corner may have a radius no greater than 10mm.

-- 14.3.2 The reflective surface of each mirror must be at least 150mm wide, this being maintained over a height of at least 50mm.
-Additionally, each corner may have a radius no greater than 10mm. - 14.3.3 No part of the reflective surface may be less than 250mm from the car centre line or more than 750mm from the rear of the cockpit entry template. - 14.3.4 The FIA technical delegate must be satisfied by a practical demonstration that the driver, when seated normally, can clearly define following vehicles.
+- 14.3.3 No part of the reflective surface may be less than 250mm from the car centre line or more than 750mm from the rear of the cockpit entry template. - 14.3.4 The FIA technical delegate must be satisfied by a practical demonstration that the driver, when seated normally, can clearly define following vehicles.

-For this purpose, the driver shall be required to identify any letter or number, 150mm high and 100mm wide, placed anywhere on boards behind the car, the positions of which are detailed below:
+For this purpose, the driver shall be required to identify any letter or number, 150mm high and 100mm wide, placed anywhere on boards behind the car, the positions of which are detailed below :

-Height: From 400mm to 1000mm from the ground.

-Width: 4000mm either side of the centre line of the car.
+Height : From 400mm to 1000mm from the ground.
+Width : 4000mm either side of the centre line of the car.

-Position: 10m behind the rear axle line of the car.
+Position : 10m behind the rear axle line of the car.

-14.4 Safety belts:
+14.4 Safety belts :